rudranil723/mini-main/README.md

 ***TO SET UP THE PROJECT***

 - Install all the necessary libraries listed in requirments.txt
-- run the code from main/ final.py file
+- run the code from mini.py